ait530/liri-node-app/README.md

-Spotify: displays song's artist(s), song name, preview link of the song, and album that the song is from.
+<h3>Spotify:</h3> displays song's artist(s), song name, preview link of the song, and album that the song is from.
 Command: "node liri.js spotify-this-song"
            * Artist(s)
            * The song's name